Smokeless fuel

-As a result of many places banning smoke and pollution, some studies have shown that overall air quality has improved along with fewer annual deaths related to smoke.
+As a result of many places banning smoke and pollution, studies have shown that overall air quality improved, and there were fewer annual deaths related to smoke.
 Smokeless fuels serve as a potential replacement for fuels such as coal, which produce smoke upon combustion.
 Examples of smokeless fuels are anthracite, coke, charcoal and hexamine fuel tablets.
-Smoke-free carbonaceous fuels are usually supplied in the form of standard pillow-shaped briquettes.
-Such fuel tablets are used by campers for cooking or heating.
+Smoke-free carbonaceous fuels for domestic use are usually supplied in the form of standard pillow-shaped briquettes.

 History

-Coal was widely used for domestic cooking and heating during the Victorian period and up to the early 1950s in most towns in Britain.
-However, low-quality coal fuels and badly designed fireplaces created a good deal of local pollution from smoke and tars produced from partial combustion of the coal and disappeared up the chimney.
+Coal was widely used for domestic cooking and heating during the Victorian period and up to the early 1950s in most urban areas in Britain.
+However, low-quality coal fuels and badly designed fireplaces produced much local pollution emitted from chimneys from smoke and tars, due to partial combustion of the coal.
 As a result, the smoke and noxious gases were often trapped locally when a weather inversion occurred.
-Such trapped gases and smoke caused fogs and worse, smogs which discoloured clothing and was a serious health hazard.
-Such pea soupers were generally more prevalent in the larger towns such as Manchester, Birmingham and London.
-There were also toxic gases such as sulphur dioxide and nitrogen oxides present in the same noxious mixture, both of which irritated the lungs of those exposed to the smog.
-The former gas produced by sulphur impurities in the coal, was especially iniquitous since it oxidises further in the air to produce sulphuric acid, a highly corrosive and strong acid.
+Such trapped gases and smoke caused fogs and smogs which were a serious health hazard, and also discoloured clothing and blackened the exterior of buildings.
+Such pea soupers—thick as pea soup, they reduced visibility to just a few metres—were generally more prevalent in the larger cities such as Manchester, Birmingham and London.
+Toxic gases such as sulphur dioxide (SO_{2}, produced by sulphur impurities in the coal) and nitrogen oxides were present and were a significant hazard to health.
+SO_{2} was especially iniquitous since it oxidises further in the air to produce highly corrosive sulphuric acid.